beata-malachowska/stock-analysis./README.md

 ###How do these pros and cons apply to refactoring the original VBA script?

-Not worth it, I spend too much time trying to improve the code than we every saved on performing this calculations.
+Not worth it, I spend too much time trying to improve the code than we will every saved on performing this calculations.